Hug0Vincent/sources/content/post/en/write-ups/hello-Rootkitty.md

 I'm not a Linux kernel expert, everything might not be 100% correct, but I'll do my best to summarize what I understood.

 We were provided with 3 files, a bzImage, an iniramfs and a custom kernel module.
-I tried to run everything locally with qemu, but It didn't work the provided initramfs was broken, so let run the virtual machine on the server and see what happen.
+I tried to run everything locally with qemu, but It didn’t work as the provided initramfs was broken, so let's run the virtual machine on the server and see what happens.

 {{< image classes="fancybox center clear" src="/images/HelloRootkitty/root.png" thumbnail="/images/HelloRootkitty/root.png" >}}